-- National Stereotypes: Several references to Italy are made, including stylish cars, spaghetti, the Leaning Tower of Pisa, Pompeïi, the Pontevecchio Bridge, Federico Fellini, Italian cheese, chianti, Toscany, The Mafia, vendetta, olive gardens, aquaducts, the Colosseum, opera and Venice.
+National Stereotypes: Several references to Italy are made, including stylish cars, spaghetti, the Leaning Tower of Pisa, Pompeïi, the Pontevecchio Bridge, Federico Fellini, Italian cheese, chianti, Tuscany, The Mafia, vendetta, olive gardens, aqueducts, the Colosseum, opera and Venice.

-- Bart makes a tiny reference to Pinocchio too, after watching a horrible educational video at the start of the episode: "What is this crap?
-This is worse than "Wheelchair-nocchio."
+Bart makes a tiny reference to The Adventures of Pinocchio too, after watching a horrible educational video at the start of the episode: "What is this crap?
+This is worse than 'Wheelchair-nocchio.'"

 Pagliacci: Sideshow Bob disguises himself as Pagliaccio, and gives a far better performance than Krusty did.

 Retcon: Homer at one point says he never went to college, despite going to college in the episode Homer Goes to College.
 Then again, maybe that's why Bob said "stop the presses."